pelucid/glogging/README.md

 2018-03-04 18:28:42,035 [INFO] Some log info
 2018-03-04 18:28:42,035 [DEBUG] I want some extra info: API - more debug info
 ```
-You can customise the logger name / filename, by passing a `logname` param:
+You can customise the logger name / filename, by passing a `logname` kwarg:
 ```python
 log = glogging.GLogging(logname=mylogfile_010118, logdir='/var/log/api')
 ```